 Work placements are built into the curriculum, giving you essential real-world skills and industry contacts.
 Students have worked for many high-profile media outlets including production companies, newspapers and start-ups, producing exciting digital content.
 Strong links with industry mean that you will be able to meet and learn from respected practitioners.
 Guests at the annual media school festival have included YouTube entrepreneurs Yogscast and head of digital for BT Sport’s social media content editor, Leigh Moore.

-You can also take part in field trips to the BBC Broadcasting House, the Annecy International Animated Film Festival and NBC New York (in New York), taking a tour of sets including the newsroom, Saturday Night Live and the Rosie O'Donnell Show.
+You can also take part in field trips, previously we have visited the BBC, the Annecy International Animated Film Festival, Amsterdam for a transmedia project and NBC New York, taking a tour of sets including the newsroom, Saturday Night Live and the Rosie O'Donnell Show.